ssuryanarayanan/Qi-Docs/docs/Qi_Streams_API.rst

 An exception is thrown on unpermitted change attempt (and the stream is left unchanged)

-The *UpdateStream()* method applies to the entire entity.
+The *UpdateStreamAsync()* method applies to the entire entity.
 Optional fields that are omitted from the entity will remove the field from the stream if the fields had been set previously.